Do the Digit Insurance

 9. The Shooting Bow Pose

-An intermediate posture, the Shooting Bow Pose, also known as Akarna Dhanurasana, includes several benefits.
-It stretches, lengthens, and strengthens the muscles of your abdomen.
-Thus, it improves the flexibility of your leg muscles.
+An intermediate posture, the Shooting Bow Pose, also known as Akarna Dhanurasana, has several benefits.
+It stretches, lengthens, and strengthens the muscles of your abdomen, improving the flexibility of your leg muscles.

 Step 1: Start by sitting on the floor mat and stretching your legs in front of you.
 Then, move the legs closer together.